osteoner/NUGGET/README.md

 ## 🧠 2.
 Learning Architecture: Nugget

-**Nugget** is a modular framework for learning address embeddings and performing node-level classification on continuous-time dynamic graphs.
+**Nugget** is a modular framework that combines a self-supervised learning model and supervised nodes classification to detect illicit addresses in a large transaction graph.

 ### Architecture Overview
 The learning pipeline consists of two main stages: